Rod Dreher: Views on race and immigration

-In a 2014 blog post titled "Tips for Not Getting Shot by Cops," Dreher wrote that Michael Brown was shot by police in part because Brown was a "lawbreaker" who "hung out with lawbreakers," although "None of this means that Wilson was justified in using deadly force against Brown" and "it doesn't mean that there aren't big problems with policing in Ferguson."
+In a 2014 blog post titled "Tips for Not Getting Shot by Cops," Dreher wrote that Michael Brown was shot by police in part because Brown was a "lawbreaker" who "hung out with lawbreakers", although "None of this means that Wilson was justified in using deadly force against Brown" and "it doesn't mean that there aren't big problems with policing in Ferguson."

 Dreher is a critic of large-scale immigration to the U.S. and Europe; he has defended the concept of Western civilization and condemned identity politics associated with race.
 In 2001, Dreher published an article mocking the funeral celebrations of the African-American singer Aaliyah, and subsequently reported receiving threatening phone calls from people with "black accents".
-(Dreher later expressed regret for his comments on the funeral.)
-In June 2018, Dreher compared African immigration to Europe to a "barbarian invasion".
+He later expressed regret for his comments on the funeral.
+In 2018, Dreher compared African immigration to Europe to a "barbarian invasion".
 After the Christchurch mosque shootings of March 2019, Dreher strongly condemned the shooter's actions and aspects of his ideology, but also said the shooter had "legitimate, realistic concerns" about "declining numbers of ethnic Europeans" in Western countries; as a result of these comments, multiple scholars criticized the University of Wollongong's Ramsay Center for Western Civilization for inviting Dreher as a speaker.
 Dreher has said that his concerns about immigration stem from sympathy for the less well-off, whom he argues are most adversely affected by it, and by a desire to preserve Western cultural traditions.

-In January 2018, Dreher attracted criticism for his qualified defense of Donald Trump's comments regarding "shithole countries" (he defended the content of the comments while criticizing their vulgarity), and in particular, for his suggestion that readers would object to section 8 housing being built in their neighborhoods because "you don't want the destructive culture of the poor imported into your neighborhood."
+In 2018, Dreher attracted criticism for his qualified defense of Donald Trump's comments about "shithole countries" (he defended the content of the comments while criticizing their vulgarity), and in particular for his suggestion that readers would object to section 8 housing being built in their neighborhoods because "you don't want the destructive culture of the poor imported into your neighborhood."
 In response to those remarks, Sarah Jones of The New Republic said Dreher had a "race problem."
 Her article also referred to Dreher's comments on Jean Raspail's 1973 novel The Camp of the Saints.
-Dreher has strongly criticized the novel's use of derogatory language to describe non-Westerners and called the book bad, both aesthetically and morally.
-But he has also referred to the "valuable" and "prophetic" lessons that can be drawn from the work, including from Raspail's argument, which Dreher presents as potentially correct, that "the only way to defend Western civilization from these invaders [non-Western immigrants] is to be willing to shed their blood."
-He has also drawn parallels between the migrant crisis the book describes and contemporary immigration to Europe and the United States.
+Dreher strongly criticized the novel's use of derogatory language to describe non-Westerners and called the book bad, both aesthetically and morally, but he also referred to the "valuable" and "prophetic" lessons that can be drawn from it, including from Raspail's argument, which Dreher presents as potentially correct, that "the only way to defend Western civilization from these invaders [non-Western immigrants] is to be willing to shed their blood."
+He also drew parallels between the migrant crisis the book describes and contemporary immigration to Europe and the United States.
 Dreher replied to Jones by calling her a "social justice warrior" and "propagandist."
 Dreher's comments on section 8 housing were defended by the columnist Damon Linker, who wrote: "Every time a wealthy liberal enclave takes a NIMBY position on affordable housing, it shows he [Dreher] has a point about the need for greater honesty on these issues".